Which version of ODBC-ODBC Bridge should I use?

 /lib/libc.so.5.4.46

-There are however further issues.
-Even if you have support for libc5 and glibc, what version of the C runtime library does your compiler and linker use when you create new libraries and executables?
-This is a key issue, as if you have both libc5 and glibc, but gcc/ld create executables linked with glibc, you cannot use the libc version of ODBC-ODBC Bridge with other programs that you build yourself (e.g. Perl/PHP).
-The testlib program referred to above is basically:
+There are further issues however.
+Even if you have libc5 and glibc support, what version of the C runtime library does your compiler and linker use when you create new libraries and executables?
+This is a key issue.
+If you have both libc5 and glibc, but gcc or ld create executables linked with glibc, you can't use the libc version of ODBC-ODBC Bridge with other programs that you build yourself.
+(For example, Perl or PHP.)

 #include <stdio.h>